technofocus-pte/msignt2/Leveraging MLOps and Azure OpenAI for Targeted Marketing Contoso Bank's Journey to Expand Borrower Base.md

     ![](./media/image35.png)

-### **Task 3 : Upload resource into Azure Storage account**
+### **Task 3 : Upload Contoso Bank oan documents into Azure Storage account**

- When you create an Azure Machine Learning workspace, a Storage Account is automatically created and connected to your workspace.
+ When you create an Azure Machine Learning workspace, a Storage Account is automatically created and connected to your workspace.Upload Contoso Bank loan documents and access them to answer customer queries in Chatapp

-1. In Azure portal- > Resource group , click on Storage account name
+1. In **Azure portal- > Resource group** , click on Storage account name

     ![](./media/image36.png)